ahauser31/react-side-nav/README.md

 ## New version

 react-side-nav was updated to the newest dependencies using webpack 4 and react 16.
-These changes may cause code to break for some users still using the old versions
+These changes may cause code to break for some users still using the old versions.
+The default theme is no longer included in the js bundle and has to be included separately (see style guide below)

 ### Installation